Vinnovera/vinnovera.github.io/source/_posts/2014-04-07-shopify-adding-meta-data-to-a-product.markdown

 authorMail: alexandra@vinnovera.se
 ---

 While developing a Shopify site we encountered the issue of wanting to add custom content or meta data to a product page.
-There weren't any options in the product settings that matched what we wanted to achieve - adding product specific pdf-files and movies.
+There weren't any options in <!-- more -->the product settings that matched what we wanted to achieve - adding product specific pdf-files and movies.

 The option we found to be suggested was to use metafields, a module for Shopify, but we didn't want to make a big hassle of poking around in the [Shopify API][1].